Freedom of Information

 The Freedom of Information Act was introduced to promote transparency in public bodies.
 It introduces a public "right to know,” which is often used by journalists, researchers and campaigning groups.
 The School is subject to the Act under Schedule 1 Part IV 52(a) as ‘a maintained school, as defined by section 20(7) of the School Standards and Framework Act 1998.

-The best way to find information about the School is to use the FAQ section on the School website.
+The best way to find information about the School is to use the Search feature and/or the FAQ section on the School website.
 However, if you cannot find the information you require please read the guidance on making a request.

 If you wish to make a request under the Freedom of Information Act, or have any related queries, please contact the Director of Communications, email firstname.lastname@example.org